Home » Free Resources » »

 • Data handling: Measurement tools must be calibrated, and consistent procedures must be in place for data collection and analysis.

-• Specifications: Make sure specifications align with customer requirements and are up-to-date.
+• Specifications: Make sure specifications align with customer requirements and are up to date.

-• Context: There are always tradeoffs in business between speed, consistency, and cost.
+• Context: In business, There are always tradeoffs between speed, consistency, and cost.
 For example, a highly capable process might be too slow or expensive.

 You also need to compare apples to apples.
 Mixing data from multiple tools, dies, batches, operators, or equipment may fail to uncover root causes.
 For instance, your mean output may meet parameters, but you might miss opportunities to improve performance with a particular machine or die.